 My research focuses on the interaction between humans and water resources; I am interested in the discharge, fate and treatment of contaminates released to the environment, and the impact of water quality stressor on both human and biological systems.
-I have a strong interest in sustainable resource management, and am currently working with municipal and watershed organizations to develop adaptive management strategies for aquatic systems.
+I have a strong interest in sustainable resource management, and working with water resource managers to develop adaptive management strategies for aquatic systems.
 Current research is primarily focused on applying emerging methods in genomics to assess biotic communities with a focus on early detection of invasive species, biodiversity and ecosystem indicators.
 Past research areas include the release of PAHs from seal coated surfaces, transport and removal of contaminants in stormwater, climate change mitigation, and watershed modeling.

 Dr. Alison W. Watts (Watershed Science Lead) is a research assistant professor at the University of New Hampshire in the Department of Civil and Environmental Engineering.

 B.A., Planetary Astronomy & Science, Mount Holyoke College

 CEE 721: Environmental Sampl & Analysis